Updated August 11, 2023

 - First, select the cell C2.

 - Here we used the division operator as A2/B2, which means 1055/190, which will give us the output as 5.553 in decimal places, as shown in the below screenshot.

 - Now drag down the formula for all the cells so that we will get the output as follows.

-Here in the above result, we can see that division operator calculated the result with decimal places because when there is a reminder after division number, this divide sign forward slash (/) returns the decimal number where it will create a big confusion that how much candy’s exactly each child will get.
-To clear this confusion we can apply the QUOTIENT function in excel by following the below steps.
+Here in the above result, we can see that the division operator calculated the result with decimal places because when there is a remainder after division number, this divide sign forward-slash (/) returns the decimal number where it will create a big confusion that how much candy’s exactly each child will get.
+To clear this confusion, we can apply the QUOTIENT function in excel by following the below steps.

 - First, select the cell D2.

-- Now drag down the QUOTIENT formula for all the cells to get the exact output which is shown as the result in the below screenshot.
+- Now drag down the QUOTIENT formula for all the cells to get the exact output which is shown as a result in the below screenshot.

-In the above screenshot, we can see the difference between the division operator which shows the result in decimal places whereas the QUOTIENT function return on the integer value.
+In the above screenshot, we can see the difference between the division operator, which results in decimal places, whereas the QUOTIENT function returns on the integer value.